-Under the DCM, the Company's shares being offered on the stock market, when the discount reaches a level of 6% or more, may be bought back and held as treasury shares (See Glossary beginning on page 90).
+Under the DCM, when the discount reaches a level of 6% or more, the Company's shares may be bought back and held as treasury shares (See Glossary beginning on page 97).

-Treasury shares can be sold back to the market at a later date at a discount narrower than that at which they were bought and no greater than a 5% discount to the cum income NAV per share.
+Treasury shares can be sold back to the market at a later date at a premium to the cum income net asset value per share.

 Shareholders should note, however, that it remains possible for the share price discount to the NAV per share to be greater than 6% on any one day.
 This is due to the fact that the share price continues to be influenced by overall supply and demand for the Company's shares in the secondary market.
 The volatility of the NAV per share in an asset class such as healthcare is another factor over which the Board has no control.
 In recent years the Company's successful performance has generated substantial investor interest.
 Whenever there are unsatisfied buying orders for the Company's shares in the market, the Company has the ability to issue new shares at a small premium to the cum income NAV per share.
 This is an effective share price premium management tool.

-Details of share issuance are set out on page 41.
+Details of share issuance are set out on page 46.
 No shares were repurchased during the year and to the date of this report.